Mustache (film): Release

-The film premiered at South by Southwest on March 12, 2023.
+The film premiered at 2023 South by Southwest Film & TV Festival on March 12, 2023.

 Reception

 Mimi Calzada of The Daily Texan gave the film a positive review and wrote, "Mustache makes for an outstanding directorial feature debut from Imran Khan, which hugely benefits from Verma’s charming and endearing performance.
 Easily relatable, laugh-out-loud funny and downright delightful, Mustache solidifies itself as one of the best films in the SXSW 2023 lineup."

 Justin Lowe of The Hollywood Reporter also gave the film a positive review and wrote, "A religion-themed comedy can be a tricky proposition, even if the tone is predominantly respectful, but Khan strikes a satisfying balance between satire and deference that’s enjoyable without excessively pushing boundaries."

+The film won the Audience Award in the Narrative Feature competition at South by Southwest.